- Mar 08, 2025

 9. Pondicherry - The City of Dawn

-This place has the most mesmerizing sunsets on pristine beaches, and it is considered to be an excellent travel destination.
-The place has a string of French colonial influence, with beautiful beaches, charming streets, and a mix of cultural attractions that include churches, ashrams, and local markets.
+This place has the most mesmerising sunsets on pristine beaches, and it is considered to be an excellent travel destination.
+The place has a strong French colonial influence, with beautiful beaches, charming streets, and a mix of cultural attractions that include churches, ashrams, and local markets.

 10. Lonavala - The city of caves